sharetribe/flex-docs/src/docs/howto-payments/customize-pricing/index.md

 updated: 2022-06-14
 category: how-to-payments
 ingress:
-  Flex allows lots of flexibility for your providers in terms of how they can set their pricing.
+  Sharetribe allows lots of flexibility for your providers in terms of how they can set their pricing.
 This guide walks you through customizing listing pricing and commission.
 published: true
 ---